Skip to main content

 Thanks to the vision and generosity of alum Dr. Carol Woody '71 and Robert Woody, interns receive $5,000 to complete ten full-time weeks of intern and research activities during the summer.
 Successful applicants are matched, according to their interests and previous experience, with museum partners, who will then have the opportunity to vet final candidates through interviews.
 This opportunity is open to all W&M undergraduates.

-The Charles Center is excited to offer the following opportunities for Summer 2025!
+The Charles Center is excited to partner with the following museums for summer 2026:

 Internship information